-Research and development expense (R&D) for the three months ended 2016 was primarily for our Limitx and our Impede Technologies development including costs of preclinical and non-clinical, clinical trials, clinical supplies and related formulation and design costs, salaries and other personnel related expenses, and facility costs.
-The initial LTX-04 clinical study, Study AP-LTX-400, or Study 400, was ongoing during the first quarter 2016.
-R&D expense for the three months ended 2015 was primarily for our Aversion and our Impede Technologies development including costs of preclinical and non-clinical, clinical trials, clinical supplies and related formulation and design costs, salaries and other personnel related expenses, and facility costs.
-Included in each of 2016 and 2015 quarterly results are non-cash share-based compensation expenses of approximately \$43 thousand and \$39 thousand, respectively.
-Excluding the share-based compensation expense, our R&D expenses increased approximately \$46 thousand between reporting.
+Research and development expense (R&D) for the three months ended June 30, 2016 was primarily for our Limitx and our Impede Technologies development including costs of preclinical and non-clinical, clinical trials, clinical supplies and related formulation and design costs, salaries and other personnel related expenses, and facility costs as well as approximately \$100 thousand of cost sharing expenses of clinical studies for product line extensions (additional strengths) of Oxaydo for the United States under the Egalet Agreement and approximately \$200 thousand of cost sharing expenses of the FDA required post-marketing study for Oxaydo under the Egalet Agreement.
+The initial LTX-04 clinical study, Study AP-LTX-400, or Study 400, was ongoing during the second quarter 2016 for expenses of approximately \$400 thousand.
+R&D expense for the three months ended June 30, 2015 was primarily for our Aversion and our Impede Technologies development including costs of preclinical and non-clinical, clinical trials, clinical supplies and related formulation and design costs, salaries and other personnel related expenses, and facility costs.
+Included in each of 2016 and 2015 second quarter results are non-cash share-based compensation expenses of approximately \$43 thousand and \$39 thousand, respectively.
+Excluding the share-based compensation expense, our R&D expenses increased \$889 thousand between reporting.